pvnotpv/pvnotpv.github.io/_posts/2025-01-26-bondingcurve-plotter.md

 ---

-I've created a script that we'll be using here:
+I've created a script that we'll be using here, which does all the mathematical part:

 <https://github.com/pvnotpv/bonding-curve-plotter>